Conservation Land Act, R.S.O. 1990, c. C.28Skip to content

 (g) a trustee of a charitable foundation that is a charity registered under the Income Tax Act (Canada), or

 (h) any person or body prescribed by the regulations; (“organisme de protection de la nature”)

 “owner” means the person registered on title in the proper land registry office as the owner of land. (“propriétaire”) 1994, c.
 27, s.
 128 (2); 2000, c.
 26, Sched.
 L, s.
 2 (1); 2004, c.
 16, Sched.
 D, Table.

 Conservation easements and covenants

-(2) An owner of land may grant an easement to or enter into a covenant with a conservation body,
+(2) An owner of land may grant an easement to or enter into a covenant with one or more conservation bodies,

 (a) for the conservation, maintenance, restoration or enhancement of all or a portion of the land or the wildlife on the land;

-(b) for the conservation, preservation or protection of the land for agricultural purposes; or
+(d) for the conservation, preservation or protection of the land for agricultural purposes;

 (3) The easement or covenant may be assigned by a conservation body to another conservation body.
 1994, c.
 27, s.
 128 (2).